How Much Can I Claim For A Hit And Run Accident?

 The most common reason for young drivers (those aged 16 – 34) to leave the scene of an accident was because they did not have insurance.
 This was followed closely by drinking and panicking or fearing what would happen if they stayed.
 Drivers over the age of 34 were more likely to leave the scene of an accident if they thought it was not serious enough to be reported.

-It is recommended by the MIB, the police and is also a legal requirement that you have adequate vehicle or driver insurance in place.
+The MIB, the police, is recommended and is also a legal requirement that you have adequate vehicle or driver insurance in place.

 hat to do after a hit and run accident?
 If you have been injured in a hit and run accident and are worried about being able to claim compensation, don’t be.
 Whilst these claims may be harder to conduct, there are ways in which you can still prove that your injuries were caused by an accident which was someone else’s fault and in which you can make a compensation claim.